karmab/kcli/extras/controller/README.md

 - a running kubernetes/openshift cluster and KUBECONFIG env variable pointing to it (or simply .kube/config)
 - some infrastructure supported by kcli running somewhere and the corresponding credentials.
-- storage to hold two pvcs (one from plan files data and the other for clusters data)
+- storage to hold at least one pvc (for cluster data) and optionally one for plan files data.

 ## Deploying